wuxi-nextcode/qstack-chef-provisioning/README.md

 This assumes that your QStack credentials are specified in a profile called **qstack** in ~/.aws/credentials.
 Otherwise you need to modify the provision/qstack-minimal.rb.
 That file also contains the ec2_endpoint, flavor_id, image_id and possibly more config options which needs to be modified based on what QStack installation you are working against.
 These changes should be self explanatory.

+**NOTE** This currently does not work because of some problem with authentication.

 To provision an empty machine:
 ```
 bundle exec chef-client -z provision/qstack-minimal.rb provision/empty-node.rb